ExCiteS/communitymaps-help/_en/add-new-contribution.md

 ### Step 1: Drawing a shape

-The first step when adding a new contribution is to draw the shape of it on the map: it can either be a [point](#points), a [line](#lines), or an [area](#areas) - whichever best represents current information.
+The first step is to click on the ‘Add contribution’ button and begin to draw the shape on the map: it can either be a [point](#points), a [line](#lines), or an [area](#areas) - whichever best represents the current information being added.
 Only one shape can be drawn for each contribution.
+To get the most accurate location for your contribution, zoom in on the map as closely as you can.
+{IMAGE NEEDS TO BE ADDED}

 Please note that the drawn shape **can** be changed and edited once a contribution has been added to the project.